The Legend of Rambutan

 "Hahaha!
 There's nothing you can do Kandoy!
-Look at what you had done to me.
-I had studied different kinds of other magics just so I could heal my wounds, the wounds that you did when you helped Rodona!" said Matesa.
+Look at what you've done to me.
+I studied different kinds of other magic just so I could heal my wounds, the wounds that you did when you helped Rodona!" said Matesa.

 Rabona noticed that her hair is getting longer and thicker.